Unity3D-Projects/Pong-Game/README.md

 ## Features (so far)

 ### Architecture
-* Carefully designed ECS (Entity-Component-System) engine
+* Carefully designed ECS (Entity–Component–System) engine
 * Separated into base engine and game implementation (for future use!)

 ### Artificial Intelligence